-Is it just an AD in changing the health and mind-set of people or an AD to increase the mobile connection sales?
+Is it just an AD in changing the health and mindset of people or an AD to increase mobile connection sales?

-I’m not even sure whether you would call it just another AD or maybe a hidden message for doctors or traditional seasoned managers, whom I have correlated it after seeing this AD.
-The context of roles is different but the consciousness prescription is the same ‘Practice what you preach’ – ‘Walk when you talk’
+I’m not even sure whether you would call it just another AD or maybe a hidden message for doctors or traditional seasoned managers, whom I have correlated it with after seeing this AD.
+The context of the roles is different but the conscious prescription is the same: ‘Practice what you preach’ – ‘Walk when you talk’

 So, would I like to be classified under ‘walk and talk’ or ‘talk and talk’?

-I have realized this time in Germany that I do not want to be a great tester, best supervisor, best test analyst but I do wish eagerly to be a ‘team-defender’, so that I can preach the team members what I have learnt from my mistakes for several years being a tester and on the deeper domain.
+I have realized this in Germany that I do not want to be a great tester, best supervisor, best test analyst but I do wish eagerly to be a ‘team-defender’, so that I can preach to the team members what I have learned from my mistakes for several years by being a tester and on the deeper domain.

-I also do not want to create and possess the best method of personal growth and make my profile very impressive in LinkedIn – yet I do want to keep my passion for testing skills’ alive in my profile.
-I don’t want to be treated just another resource for billable, but more to do with how valued I will be for the team.
+I also do not want to create and possess the best method of personal growth and make my profile very impressive on LinkedIn – yet I do want to keep my passion for testing skills alive in my profile.
+I don’t want to be treated as just another resource for the billable, but more to do with how valued I will be for the team.

-I don’t like to create a bit of suspicious of skip level meeting amongst the team members, but I would like to be fairly judged by the team in written and having no known name or identity of the team members.
+I don’t like to create a bit of suspicious of skip-level meetings amongst the team members, but I would like to be fairly judged by the team in writing and have no known name or identity of the team members.

-Well said by great Sir Ji, chief architect of India (CAI):
+Well said by the great Sir Ji, chief architect of India (CAI):

 “An ounce of practice is worth more than tons of preaching“

 You must be thinking, who the heck is great Sir Ji, CAI?
 Yes, you’re right!